Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/gamedev/pixlcam.page.md

     I've just released a 2D camera library for web games, with several camera types.
 Most notable one, which can get influenced by cues in the world and offsets like player movement/aim.
 Demo link included.
 image: "pixlcam.png"
 created: "2022-02-04"
+modified: "2022-08-21"
 ---

-## Recently
+## Previously on Another Project

-Recently I [created a Web-Port](/the-last-summoner.html) of an old game from 2016 and I talked about a camera library I was working on.
+Recently I [created a Web-Port](/the-last-summoner-an-exploration-game.html) of an old game from 2016 and I talked about a camera library I was working on.
 The day has come for this library to see its first release.

 ## What This Library Is About